 If you want to change something, you have to get organized!

-The Bond Precaire Woonvorm is a solidarity movement.
-We help residents to set up solidarity networks and, with the support of our broad, national network of committed tenants, volunteers, organizations and action groups, to claim their right to reside.
-We ask residents with a question or problem to become a member of our association and to remain active with us after the treatment of their problem, as a sign of mutual solidarity.
+The Bond Precarious Housing Forms is a solidarity movement.
+We help residents to set up solidarity networks and, with the support of our broad, national network of committed tenants, volunteers, organizations and action groups, to claim their right to live.
+We ask residents with a question or problem become a member of our association and to remain active with us after the treatment of their problem, as a sign of mutual solidarity.
 We can only achieve something with you, as a (flex) resident.
 We are a self-help organization, so get to work yourself.
 You become resilient with legal counter-arguments and practical experience tips, you receive support in organizing your action and setting up a solidarity network.
 Do you only come for (free) individual help but don't want to contribute to our solidarity movement?
 Then unfortunately we cannot help you.
 As a member, we hope that you in turn help others and involve them in the solidarity network.
 In this way we can grow as a sustainable movement for housing security — and that is much needed!

 Once a solidarity network has formed around the resident(s) involved at local level, it is time for action.
 When residents are sent from pillar to post with the regular authorities, or according to case law 'are not within their rights', we provide publicity and political attention.
 Among our members we have a team of experienced resident support workers who can help organize direct action to claim your right of residence.
 We are not concerned with marginally improving the situation for (flex) tenants: we are speaking out because things will not go on like this.
 We do this by drawing public attention to the problems of (flex) tenants by means of a article, action announcement or physical demonstration!